Diversity

 Diversity Promotion Department Initiatives

-We renewed the contents of our job title-based training for career-track employees in 2022 and carried out workshops appropriate to their year of training.
-This revised training focuses on topics related to the Childcare and Family Care Leave Act that took effect in April 2022.
+Internal job title-based training covers lectures on LGBTQ+ issues as well as content appropriate to each job.
 Training for office/department managers covers childcare leave for male employees while training for assistant managers covers how to communicate better with foreign national employees.
-The fourth-year training on unconscious bias for new employees and chiefs now emphasizes topics such as creating life plans, understanding company systems, and receiving hands-on experience in workshops that cannot be gained from lectures alone.
-We will continue to provide opportunities for participants to familiarize themselves with diversity and deepen their understanding.
+Training for chiefs and new employees focuses on unconscious bias, with fourth-year training on achieving the ideal work-life balance.
+Each of these training focus on receiving hands-on experience in workshops that cannot be gained from lectures alone.
+We will continue to provide opportunities and expand training content for participants to familiarize themselves with diversity and deepen their understanding.

 Encouraging the Success of Women